ucsd-progsys/131-web/lectures/04-boa.md

 ### Types: ANF

 We _can_ define a separate type for ANF (try it!)

+... but ...

-* but cumbersome as it requires duplicating a bunch of code.
+_super tedious_ as it requires duplicating a bunch of code.

 Instead, lets write a _function_ that describes **immediate expressions**